What is Estate Planning Law?

 Estate Planning Law – What You Need To Know

 - Your estate is all property owned by you at the time of your death.
-It can include real estate, life insurance, bank accounts, and personal property.
+It can include real estate, life insurance policies, retirement accounts, bank accounts, and personal property.

 - It’s essential to make sure you have effectively stated your wishes and accounted for all your assets.